joeygrable94/BasecampSCSS/README.md

 View the latest stable version in use at [JoeyGrable.com/git/BasecampSCSS](http://joeygrable.com/git/BasecampSCSS/)

 ## To Do
-- rename ColorMeSass variables to match BasecampSCSS naming conventions
-- mobile responsive prototypes
+- rename this project... aparently [basecamp.com](http://basecamp.com) is already a popular name
 - test case and code refactoring
 - add examples to README